-- The consultants understood the requirements of legislation and guidance when considering consent and decision making. - There was a system in place to ensure that adults accompanying child patients had the authority to do so, and that consent to care and treatment was clearly authorised by the child's parent or guardian.
-The service also made additional checks with parents or guardians during these appointments where required.

-- The consultants supported patients to make decisions.
+- There was a system in place to ensure that adults accompanying children had the authority to do so, and that consent to care and treatment was clearly authorised by the child's parent or guardian.
+The service also made additional checks with parents or guardians during these appointments where required. - The clinicians supported patients to make decisions.
 Where appropriate, they assessed and recorded a patient's mental capacity to make a decision. - The service monitored the process for seeking consent appropriately.